private-horst/pouch/README.md

-# Pouch - Rust bindings for PouchDB
+# pouch.rs - Rust bindings for PouchDB

 Rust bindings to make PouchDB available for usage with Yew and other browser-based Rust frameworks.